Limitations & Best Practices for Notion Databases: Optimize Usage for Projects

 3. Performance with Large or Complex Databases

 Notion performs exceptionally well with small to moderately sized databases.
-However, as your databases grow in size, incorporate heavy formulas, or store rich media content, you may experience slower load times and performance issues.
-Optimizing your data structure and periodically archiving outdated records can help maintain performance.
+However, as your databases grow—especially those with heavy formulas, extensive rollups, or rich media content—you may encounter slower load times and performance issues.
+To maintain optimal performance, consider optimizing your data structure, archiving outdated records, and even splitting a very large database into multiple interconnected ones.

 4. Inflexible Table View Layout

-The table view remains a popular way to visualize your data, yet it lacks certain customization options.
-For instance, you cannot manually adjust column widths or freeze columns during scrolling.
-This inflexibility can be cumbersome when handling large datasets.
-Consider using alternative views or leveraging grouping options to better organize your information.
+The table view is a popular way to visualize data in Notion, yet it presents some restrictions.
+For instance, you cannot manually adjust column widths or freeze columns when scrolling, which can be cumbersome when handling large datasets.
+As an alternative, explore other views like board or gallery view, or leverage grouping options to better organize and present your information.

 Best Practices for Optimizing Notion Databases

-While Notion databases have their limitations, there are several strategies you can employ to maximize efficiency and effectiveness.
+Despite these limitations, there are several strategies you can employ to maximize the efficiency and effectiveness of your Notion databases.

 1. Plan Your Database Structure in Advance

-Before you create a Notion database, take the time to plan its structure.
-Consider:
+Before you create a Notion database, take the time to carefully plan its structure.
+Consider the following:

 - What types of data you will store